aneilmac/lean4TheWin/src/eval.md

 6
 ~~~

-`#eval` takes _expressions_.
+The code we pass to `#eval` is called an _expression_.
-These can be as complex as you like.
+An expression can be as complex as you like.
-For arithmetic, remember that
+(For arithmetic, remember that
-Lean follows the [order of operations][order of operations].
+Lean follows the [order of operations][order of operations].)

 ~~~admonish example title=""
 ```lean